ErnestoAizenberg/open-manus-agent/README.md

 # open-manus-agent
-An Open Manus Agent is a microservices-based Agent for managing browsers via AI with MACOS WEB UO and Telegram chat UI.
+An Open Manus Agent is a microservices-based Agent for managing browsers via AI with MACOS WEB UI and Telegram chat UI.

 Run asynchronously on FastAPI.
 ```shell